jbernadas/site_report_downloader_uploader/README.md

-# site_report_downloader_uploader
+# Site Report Downloader and Uploader
-A sitemapper with a downloader and uploader included.
+A sitemapper, which maps all the internal pages of a website.
+It includes a downloader and uploader of all documents and images of a website.

 To use, start by cloning to your computer.
 Create a virtual environment inside the root directory.